comp1010mq/comp1000_to_comp1010_transition_workshops/3 - functions/functions.md

 ### Exercise 1

-Suppose we have a functiono that accepts a real number (`double`) and returns its square.
+Suppose we have a function that accepts a real number (`double`) and returns its square.

-Draw a block diagram for the interaction when a caller calls a function with the value 2.5.
+Draw a block diagram for the interaction when a caller calls the function with the value 2.5.
 Assume the name of the formal parameter is `val`, and the value returned by the function is copied into a variable `sqr`.

 ### Exercise 2